SCOPE OF THIS CHAPTER

 - A woman/family believe FGM is integral to cultural or religious identity;

-- female child/family has limited levels of integration within UK community;
+- A female child/family has limited levels of integration within UK community;

 - Parents have limited access to information about FGM and do not know about the harmful effects of FGM or UK law;